markpcomer/professional-README-generator/sampleREADME.md

 ## 4. Usage

-        sample
+        is

 ___

 ## 5. Contributing

-        sample
+        silent.

 ___

 ## 6. Testing

-        sample
+        Hey there lil troublemaker.

 ___

 ## 7. Questions

-        My GitHub is at https://github.com/sample.
+        My GitHub is at https://github.com/markpcomer.

-        For additional questions, please reach me at sample.
+        For additional questions, please reach me at markpcomer@gmail.com.